What Is L-Citrulline? Benefits, Dosage & Side Effects

 Yes.
 Studies show no adverse effects from daily citrulline supplementation at standard doses.
 It's one of the safest and best-tolerated sports nutrition ingredients.

-What's the difference between Kyowa Hakko citrulline and generic citrulline?
+What's the difference between quality L-Citrulline and generic citrulline?

 These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, treat, cure, or prevent any disease.